prashubansal/Backend-Project/Readme.md

 ## Roadmap of Backend
 ### Libraraies used in Javascript
-Express -> used for routing purpose mongoose -> used for interacting with database
+- Express -> used for routing purpose
+- mongoose -> used for interacting with database

 ### A JS based backend
-- we handle these
+we handle these
     > Data

     > File

     > Third party (API)

 ### Directory structure for backend
-- src
+src

-- files
+- /src/files
     > index: DB connects

     > app: configuration, cookies, urlencode

     > constants: enums, DB-name

-- folders
+- /src/folders
     > DB: contains actual code jo DB se connect karta hai

     > Models: contains data structure/schema/models

     > Controllers: functionality

     > Routes:

     > Middlewares:

     > Utils: code snippets that will be used repeatedly in a project

     > More (depends)

 ## Video2: How to deploy backend code in production

-we will use two packages
+we will use these packages
 1. ExpressJS -> to make a server and listen on the it
 2. Mongoose -> to interact with DB
 3. dotenv -> to provide the variables

 ### Steps
 1. Make a empty node application
     > npm init -> create a package.json file, It only covers the most common file

     > create entry file (Index.js)

     > change the script in the package.json

 2. Install Exprees
     > npm i express

     > npm i dotenv

 3. Go to index.js
     > import the express and dotenv module

     > create a app using express object

     > provide a port to listen by server using '.env' file
-        > process.env.PORT (variable name)
+    - process.env.PORT (variable name)

     > provide the routes and how to handle the request.

     > start listening on that port

 ## Video3: How to connect frontend and backend in JS.

-- Two ways to assemble all JS files
+Two ways to assemble all JS files
 1. CommonJS => use the 'require' statement => code will come synchronously
 2. ModuleJS => use the 'import' statement => code will come Asynchronously

 - How to use import statement in your code
     > go to package.json file

     > insert "type" : "module"; before scripts

 3. created a simple backend and start the server.
 4. create a frontend thorugh "vite"
     > npm create vite@latest .
     - creates the file structure on the same directory

     > npm i

     > npm run dev

     > write your code in app.jsx

     > Install a package "Axios"
     - npm i axios
     - This library is written for making web request efficiently and how to handle them professionaly.
     > import axios from "axios" in app.jsx

     > make a get request through axios on the backend url to fetch some data.

 ### CORS(Cross-Origin Resource sharing)
-- It's a browser's in-built security system to prevent resource sharing from different origin.
+It's a browser's in-built security system to prevent resource sharing from different origin.

 How to remove that CORS error?
 So that our frontend can interact with backend.
 <!-- 1. whitelist the frontend url in backend -->
 2. follow the "standard url" in backend in app.get
 3. change that url in frontend also
 4. No need to write full url (http://localhost:3000/api/jokes) in frontend for making request, instead you can write like
-- /api/jokes
+- /api/jokes, or
 - /api/v1/jokes
 5. we can implement 4th step and remove CORS error using "proxy"
 - How to use proxy in Vite?
     > go to "vite.config.js"

     > add proxy in the server
 - When you add proxy in the vite.config.js, you basically telling the vite that any outgoing request which has the word (/api), automatically append the baseURL (http://localhost:5000).
 ------------------------------ AND -------------------------------